beenum22/hZookeeper-old/README.md

 ![hZookeeper Slave Components](./images/slaves_part.png)
 ![hZookeeper Slave Components](./images/master_part.png)

-###Scenarios:
-We are performing two types of test cases here so far.

-####Case-1:
-In the first case, we are running different zookeeper operations and observing their affects on eachother.
-####Architecture:

 ##### Start\_appserver:

 We need to host all the required packages and libraries on slave nodes.